 Our congregation follows a “liturgical” order of service.
 This means that there is a basic framework or structure in our worship that remains essentially the same each Sunday.
 This also means that there are many elements in our worship that change from week to week, according to a pattern that repeats itself every year.
 This kind of service, which has been used by the historic Christian Church for 2,000 years, provides a proper balance of continuity and variety in each Sunday’s service.

 The orders of service that we follow are from the front part of the Evangelical Lutheran Hymnary, which is the hymnal published by our church body.
-For the convenience of worshipers, the entire text of the service – with the exception of the hymns – is printed in the bulletin.
-(The music for those parts of the service that are sung can be found in the hymnal.)
-The hymns that are appointed for today’s service are indicated in the bulletin and on the hymn board at the front of the church.
+The hymns that are appointed for each service are indicated in the bulletin and on the hymn board at the front of the church.

 Gathering before the Lord to hear his Word and to offer him our prayers is a very serious matter.
 It is not to be done in a frivolous or lighthearted manner, but with reverence and sobriety.
 When we enter into the Lord’s presence in worship, we are, in a sense, transported into a higher realm – a sacred realm of eternal realities.
 Our use of symbolism and ceremony testifies to our conviction that the worship of almighty God is something special, and unlike anything else we may do in other arenas of life in this world.